hgmventures/nventr-agent-js/README.md

 ### Explanation

 1. **Route Setup**: The route `/agent/actions` is defined to handle POST requests.
-This is the `actionsCallbackUrl` that the Inventr Agent will call to perform actions.
+This is the `actionsCallbackUrl` that the Nventr Agent will call to perform actions.

 2. **Token Extraction and Validation**:

-   - The `actionAccessToken` is extracted from the request headers using the header name `inventr-agent-actions-access-token`.
+   - The `actionAccessToken` is extracted from the request headers using the header name `nventr-agent-actions-access-token`.
    - The token is decrypted using the `decryptToken` function.
 If the token is invalid or missing, a `401 Unauthorized` response is sent.

 3. **Action Handling**: